Franksqualo/dispersion-curves-HASKELL/README.md

 *NB\\ The code is working in progress for the fluid layer case*

+Function to calculate dispersion curves for a 1D medium, with vertical heterogeneity.
+The method adopthed is the Haskell method.
+We suppose that: the medium is is totally elastic, monodimensional and the waves are plane waves.
+NB || The operator must take in account that the Haskell method assume that the curvature of the wavefronts is negligible, so that the distance source-receiver must be large enough or an higher frequency have to be chosen.

 To launch the functions follow the steps below (the help of the functions will also help):

 ##### Set: